Foster-To-Adopt: God Knew My Heart Needed You

 Unfortunately, Trevor’s birth parents were unable to provide stable caregiving.
 As with all children in foster care, the county sought other biological family members as a resource for Trevor.
 This process was terribly difficult because we had become so bonded with Trevor, and he was terrified to leave us.
 Our Diakon caseworker, the various health professionals Trevor saw regularly and Trevor’s prayer team were our support and advocates.

-What is your biggest piece of advice for someone looking to foster-to-adopt?
+What is your best advice for someone looking to foster-to-adopt?

 Almost everyone we come in contact with has made the statement, “I could never do what you are doing”’ or “You are better than me; I could never do what you are doing because I would get too attached.”
 Initially, it was difficult to find a response to statements like this.